KumarRoshandot/AirFlow_Kafka_Spark_Docker/Project_Flight/README.md

 # Run Insights on Flights Data  with Kafka, Airflow and Spark using Docker Compose
-### The MicroService Based Architecture linked together
+### The Docker-Compose Based stacks linked together

 This is Like Story Telling , I want to know some insights from flight transactions